-Pain is often felt at the hip and in the area of the buttock.
-Sometimes the pain can extend to the outer part of the hip and radiate down the thigh to the knee.
-It can develop or worsen during walking, running or mainly when sitting with legs crossed.
-The pain can also be so intense that it wakes you up at night.
+It can develop or worsen during walking, running, climbing stairs, sitting with legs crossed, or when standing up from a sitting position (the pain disappears after taking a few steps).
+Typically, the pain is likely to awaken the patient at night, making lying in the lateral decubitus position (on one side) impossible.
+Limping is also often observed in patients suffering from this condition.
 Swelling may occur due to an increased amount of fluid in the bursa.
-This can be followed by a redness of the skin and a feeling of warmth in the affected due to inflammation or an infection of the bursa.
-Generally, an X-Ray or MRI are not used to diagnosis trochanteric bursitis, unless a fracture is suspected.
+This can be followed by redness of the skin and a feeling of warmth in the affected area due to inflammation or an infection of the bursa.
+Generally, an X-Ray or MRI is not used to diagnosis TTB, unless a fracture is suspected.